Find out why research is a crucial tool for both planning and running your campaign (with links to research advice to help you get the job done).

 2. Research improves your campaign communications

-Through your communications you take people from not caring to caring, from no involvement to active involvement, and from behaviour that damages the environment to behaviour that does no harm.
+Through your communications you take people from not caring to caring, from no involvement to active involvement, and from behaviour that damages the environment to behaviour that does no (or less) harm.

 Notice something here?